-We have clarified the rationale behind experiment 3.
+We have clarified the rationale behind Experiment 3.
 Categorical reference is one of the key design features of language [REFS].
 All words (with the possible exception of proper nouns) denote categories, though the breadth of the category varies, as the reviewer points out.
-“Insect” denotes a broader category than “wasp”, “liquid” denotes a broader category than “water”.
+“Insect” denotes a broader category than “wasp”.
+“Liquid” denotes a broader category than “water”.
 But despite this, even highly specific words are categorical in that they abstract away from details of individual tokens/exemplars.

 One way to think about the relationship between iconicity and categorical reference is that an iconic word-form evokes more specific exemplars while a word-form is highly effective for evoking a category (Edmiston & Lupyan, 2015; Lupyan & Thompson-Schill, 2012).
 This is what forms the basis for our prediction in Experiment 3.
 We reason that to the extent that the imitations are becoming more word-like, they should be abstracting more from the particulars of individual exemplars (e.g., a particular water splashing sound), and act as better labels for the category (e.g., the category of water splashing sounds).

+With regard to Monaghan et al’s work on what they have referred to as systematicity or non-arbitrary links between phonology and lexical class—we note that these authors do not dispute the existence of non-arbitrary links between forms and meanings of the kind we are investigating here, e.g., (Dingemanse, Blasi, Lupyan, Christiansen, & Monaghan, 2015).
+That is, non-arbitrariness at the level of lexical-class-to-wordform does not preclude non-arbitrariness at the level of word-meaning -to- wordform.

 5. The different results for spoken and written labels that they got in Experiment 3 may be task related: in the spoken version, there were three questions, only 2 in the written version.
 This alternative account needs to be addressed.